NYE On The Hill Volunteering FAQ’s

 DO I HAVE A UNIFORM?

-You will be appropriate PPE which is to be worn during the shift and then returned at the end of your shift.
+You will be provided appropriate PPE which is to be worn during the shift and then returned at the end of your shift.
 Closed-toe shoes are mandatory.
 Be practical and sensible when packing for the festival.
 Look ahead at the forecast, bring warm things, layered things, water-proof things, sun-smart things, things with lights, a torch, snacks, water bottle etc.

 WHAT MAKES A GOOD VOLUNTEER?